 The output here deserves some explanation:

-• First, OpenJML will continue looking for errors until it can find no more, but the order in which the errors are found is non-deterministic.
-So in fact, the output you obtain by running the example above may have the error messages in a different order.
+• First, OpenJML will continue looking for errors until it can find no more, but the order in which the errors are found is not guaranteed.
+So, the output you obtain by running the example above may have the error messages in a different order.

-• The tool explores all possible paths in the method, using all possible values of the inputs that conform to the preconditions (an implicit pre-condition here is that a is non-null — we’ll deal with that later: null and non-null defaults).
+• The tool explores all possible paths in the method, using all possible values of the inputs that conform to the preconditions (an implicit precondition here is that a is non-null — which we’ll discuss later null and non-null defaults).

-• Now a[i] is well-defined only if i is in range for the array a.
+• Now a[i] is well-defined only if i is in range for the array a (that is, i must necessarily be a legal index into a).
 But one possible combination of inputs is that i is actually in range, in which case the expression is well-defined and OpenJML goes on to see if the assertion can be proved true.
-As we know nothing about the values in the array, the assertion cannot be proved true and a verification error message results.
+As the precondition says nothing about the values in the array, the assertion cannot be proved true and a verification error message results.

 • The other two cases are when i is too large (at least as large as a.length) or too small (i is negative).
 In these cases the expression is not well-defined; OpenJML issues verification errors calling out this undefinedness.

-• The expression o.f is well-defined if o is well-defined and o != null (and the expression is well-typed, that is, f is a field of the static type of o)
+• A field access expression such as o.f is well-defined if the object (o) is well-defined and o != null (and the expression is well-typed, that is, f is a field of the static type of o),

-• a.length is well-defined if a is well-defined and not null
+• a.length is well-defined if a is a well-defined array that is not null,

-• the short-circuiting && is well-defined if the left operand is well-defined and, if the left operand is true, the right operand is well-defined
+• The short-circuiting && is well-defined if the left operand is well-defined and, when the left operand is true, then the right operand is well-defined

 • a ==> expression is well-defined if the left operand is well-defined and, if the left-operand is true, the right operand is well-defined

-• a conditional operator (p ? q : r) is well-defined if (a) the condition is well defined and (b) if the condition is true, then the then-expression is well-defined and (c) if the condition is false, then the else-expression is well-defined
+• A conditional operator (p ? q : r) is well-defined if: (a) the condition (p) is well defined and (b) if the condition is true, then the then-expression (q) is well-defined and (c) if the condition is false, then the else-expression (r) is well-defined

-• the instanceof expression is well-defined if its left-hand expression is well-defined (the right hand-expression is a type name).
-Note that the instanceof expression is still well-defined if the left-hand expression is null and its value will be false.
+• The instanceof expression is well-defined if its left-hand expression is well-defined (the right hand-expression is a type name).
+Note that the instanceof expression is still well-defined if the left-hand expression is null (in which case the expression’s value will be false).

-• a cast operation ((T)o) is well-defined if its argument expression is well-defined (the type being cast to is just a type name).
-The argument may be null, in which case the result of the operation is null.
+• A cast operation such as (T)o is well-defined if its argument expression (o) is well-defined (since the type T being cast to is just a type name).
+(The argument may be null, in which case the result of the operation is null.)

-• a method call expression (o.m(..)) or object creation expression (o.new T(...))is well-defined if the receiver expression is either absent or a type name or a well-defined expression and all the arguments are well-defined
+• A method call expression such as o.m(es...) or object creation expression such as o.new T(...) is well-defined if the receiver expression (o) is either absent or a type name or a well-defined expression and all the arguments (es...) are well-defined

-• a switch expression is well-defined if the switch value is well-defined and the selected expression is well-defined.
+• A switch expression (such as switch (V) { ... }) is well-defined if the switch value expression (V) is well-defined and the selected expression is well-defined.
 The switch expression is short-circuiting in the sense that any expression for cases that are not selected are not evaluated and so do not need to be well-defined.

 JML statements are well-defined if all their component sub-statements and sub-expressions are well-defined.
-There is no-short-circuiting, even if the case of if, if-else, or switch statements.
+That is, for a statement to be well-defined, each part must be well-defined; the even applies to if, if-else, and switch statements.

 As for other JML operations

-• singleton JML expression identifiers like \result are well-defined expressions (always presuming they are type-correct)
+• singleton JML expression identifiers like \result are well-defined expressions (presuming they are type-correct, as always)

 • functional-form JML expressions are well-defined if all expression arguments are well-defined; any additional conditions will be stated when the expression is introduced

-• a quantified expression (Q x; range; value) is well-defined if (a) the range expression is well-defined for all values of the local variable (for its type) and (b) the value expression is well-defined for any value of the local variable for which in range value is true (and for the \choose operation, the corresponding \exists expression is true)
+• a quantified expression (Q x; R; V) is well-defined if (a) the range expression (R) is well-defined for all values of the local variable (for its type) and (b) the value expression (V) is well-defined for each value of the local variable for which in range value is true (and for the \choose operation, the corresponding \exists expression is true)

-So, since in this example, o is designated as non-null (which it would be by default— see the lesson on nullness), no definedness errors are issued:
+So, since in the example below, since o is declared to be non-null (which it would be by default— see the lesson on nullness), no definedness errors are issued:

 // openjml --esc T_WellDefined2.java